- Dr. Bhushan Bhole, Delhi

 After liver transplant:

-- Patient is advised frequent check-up’s as he continues recovering at home.
-Transplant team designs a check-up schedule for patient.
+- Patient is advised to have frequent check-ups as he continues recovering at home.
+The transplant team designs a check-up schedule for the patient.
 Patient may undergo blood tests a few times each week at first & then less often over time.

-- Patient is prescribed medications after liver transplant, many of them are to be taken for the rest of life.
-Drugs called immunosuppressants help to prevent immune system from attacking new liver.
+- Patient is prescribed medications after liver transplant, many of them are to be taken for the rest of their life.
+Drugs called immunosuppressants help prevent the immune system from attacking the new liver.
 Other drugs help reduce the risk of other complications after the transplant.

-Around six months or more are expected as a recovery time before patient feels fully healed after the liver transplant surgery.
-Patient may be able to resume normal activities or go back to work a few months after surgery.
-How long it takes to recover may depend on how ill patient was before the liver transplant.
+Around six months or more is expected as a recovery time before the patient feels fully healed after the liver transplant surgery.
+The patient may be able to resume normal activities or go back to work a few months after surgery.
+How long it takes to recover may depend on how ill the patient was before the liver transplant.

 Results

-Chances of a successful liver transplant & long-term survival depend on patient’s particular situation.
+Chances of a successful liver transplant & long-term survival depend on the patient’s particular situation.

 People who receive a liver from a living donor often have better short-term survival rates than those who receive a deceased-donor liver.
 But comparing long-term results is difficult because people who have a living donor usually have a shorter wait for a transplant & aren’t as sick as those who receive a deceased-donor liver.